oVirt/ovirt-site/source/documentation/security/security-advisories.html.md

 This page lists all security vulnerabilities fixed in oVirt.
 Each vulnerability is assigned a security impact rating on a four-point scale (low, moderate, important and critical).
 The versions that are affected by each vulnerability are also listed.

+Before being published, security matters are discussed on a dedicated mailing list, restricted to trusted participants.
+If you were invited to join, then you can subscribe [on this page](https://lists.ovirt.org/admin/lists/security-private.ovirt.org/).

 ## [Moderate] CVE-2014-0153 ovirt-engine-api: session ID stored in HTML5 local storage

 ### Description